littleroot/webgen/README.md

 </div>
 ```

-The contents of `path/to/Other.html` will replace the `<include />` element
+The contents of the component at `path/to/Other.html` will replace the
-in the generated code.
+`<include />` element in the generated code.

 The `path` attribute is required.
 It can either be a relative path (not starting with `/`)
 or an absolute path (starting with `/`).
+If a relative path is used, it is
-If an absolute path is used, it is rooted at the path specified by the `--root` flag.
+resolved relative to the current component's directory.
+If an absolute path is
+used, the path is rooted at the value specified by the `--root` flag.

 Additionally, a [`ref`](#the-ref-attribute) attribute may be specified.